SoftwareQuTech/qoala-mlir/docs/functionize.md

 The funcitonization process shown in the `qoala-compiler-specs` describes how to form a group of operations that will be placed in an isolated function within the same translation unit.
-When moving these operations to it own function declaration, we treat this group of operations as a _"operations closure"_ due to its similarities with the concept of [function closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).
+When moving these operations to it own function declaration, we treat this group of operations as an _"operations closure"_ due to its similarities with the concept of [function closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).

 In this document, we understand an _operations closure_ (or simply a _closure_) as a group of operations that: